Last updated: 10/12/2021 (These are all tentative projects for 2021/2022. There may be some changes before registration opens in September.)

 Aerospace & Rocketry

-Project Description: The rocketry project is a combination of lecture and physics by LUNAR leader Jack Hagerty ,discussion, show and tell, and hands on assembling of a model rocket from a kit.
-The 4 – H members paint and decorate their rocket , and can attend one or more rocket launches scheduled on Saturday mornings in the spring depending on covid restrictions.
+Project Description: The rocketry project will focus on assembling a model rocket from a kit.
+Depending on group interest more advanced kits may be added.
+The 4-H members can paint and decorate their rocket , and can attend one or more rocket launches scheduled on Saturday mornings in the spring.
+Rockets can also be entered in the Alameda County Fair next summer.

 Ages: All